shiyis/nlpwshiyi/modules/1g-viterbi.md

     return best-path
 ```

-This code includes proper initialization of the Viterbi matrix, correct indexing, and proper backtracking to find the best path.

 💭 Again, the Viterbi algorithm is a dynamic programming algorithm used for finding the most likely sequence of hidden states in a Hidden Markov Model (HMM).
 It determines the best path at each state based on the probabilities of transitioning between states and emitting observations.

 When discussing the "best path at state $q_{i}$," it means the most probable sequence of hidden states up to that particular state in the sequence.